antonyanuraj/antonyanuraj.github.io/README.md

 - Enter `yourUsername.github.io` in your browser to access your hosted resume.

-**Creating and distributing files as PDF can lead to multiple out-of-date documentation being stored in different places.
+**Etter mentions that creating and distributing files as PDF can lead to multiple out-of-date documentation being stored in different places.
 Using a lightweight markup format file to store documentation online will allow the host to just change the content of the file to keep the document up-to-date.**

 ![Resume gif](gifs/resume.gif)